merak48763/maputil/README.md

 ## Shaders

-The constants and functions are defined in `maputil:util.glsl`.
+The constants and functions are defined in `mu:util.glsl`.

 ### `PI` & `TAU`